Why You Need to Be Sleeping On A Fiberglass Free Mattress

 • Fiberglass in Mattresses: Fiberglass is used in mattresses to serve as a fire safety feature, helping to prevent the spread of flames in case of a fire.
 While it is effective in this regard, concerns have arisen about its potential health risks when it escapes from the mattress.

-Fiberglass is, despite what the name implies, not pure glass.
+Despite its name, fiberglass is not pure glass.
 It’s a composite material that’s partly plastic and reinforced with glass fibers and synthetic chemicals.
 The material is used beyond just mattresses, such as in-home insulation since it works well as a thermal barrier.

 Save $450 On Any Mattress